sentryguides/sentry/source/heroes/crystal_maiden.md

 ## Abilities

 <%= ability :crystal_maiden_crystal_nova %> slows and damages enemies in a
 400 AoE.
-It deals less damage and has a higher cooldown than Frostbite, so unless you plan to be involved in early team fights where the AoE would be useful, this ability should be maxed last.
+It deals less damage and has a higher cooldown than Frostbite, but the movement and attack slow improve drastically as you level it up.
+It is not a very good ability at level one, which is why you want to level it up as early as possible.

 <%= ability :crystal_maiden_frostbite %> freezes a unit in place, making them unable to move
 or attack, and deals up to 300 damage to heroes.
 They can still cast abilities or items like teleport scrolls.
 During the duration of Frostbite, you also get True Sight of the unit, so heroes like Riki can not turn invisible.

-Frostbite is your early ganking ability, you usually want it to be around the same level as Arcane Aura, otherwise you will run out of mana pretty quickly.
 Frostbite can also be used for jungling: Even on level 1, it always lasts 10 seconds on creeps and deals a total of 1000 damage.
 This allows you to kill the big jungle creeps easily.
+Frostbite is a great ability at level one, and since Crystal Nova only gets good at higher levels, it is best to max Frostbite last.

 <%= ability :crystal_maiden_brilliance_aura %> is a global aura that grants additional
 mana regeneration to your team.
-It allows everyone to cast more spells, which can sometimes make the difference between winning and loosing a fight.
+It allows your team to cast more spells, which can sometimes make the difference between winning and loosing a fight.
 Especially Heroes that often have mana issues, but don't want to build any regen items, like Slark or Bristleback, will be very happy to have Crystal Maiden in their team.